Can LLMs Identify Tax Abuse?: Introduction

 We then evaluate the ability of the LLMs to generate tax strategies.
 We try a ‘‘step-cloze" task where we ask the LLMs to fill in a single blanked-out step in our known tax strategies.
-We also asked LLMs to generate entire tax strategies from scratch, prompting them with only the background, goals, and authorities behind known past strategies, then having domain experts investigate their feasibility.
+We also asked LLMs to generate entire tax strategies from scratch, prompting them with only the background, goals, and authorities behind known past strategies.
 A domain expert graded these model-generated strategies; we also had other models grade these strategies and compared the models' grades against the domain expert's grades.

 Notably, o1-preview generated what appears to be an entirely novel working tax-minimization strategy, which is depicted in Figure~\ref{fig_novel}, discussed in section~\ref{sec_from_scratch}, and posted on GitHub.
 This result suggests LLMs might have revolutionary potential for helping governments find and thus shut down such strategies.